joshaw/CompSci/Notes/Statistics.md

   account any grouping of data.
 	- eg normal distribution.

+#### Central Limit Theorem
+- Distribution of means that would be expected if the sample size was infinite and the mean was calculated for each sample.

+> As `N` increases, the shape of the sampling distribution approaches normal,
+> whatever the shape of the parent population.

+- If the population is normal, the sampling distribution of the mean will be exactly normal regardless of the sample size.

 #### Degrees of Freedom
 - In general degrees of freedom is
 	- The number of data points minus the number of parameters that went into